a woman and a child playing in a tent

 • Will hiring a mothers-only attorney improve my chances of winning sole custody?

-While a mothers-only attorney might offer specialized insight, it’s essential to weigh this against potential biases.
+While a mothers-only attorney might offer specialized insight, weighing this against potential biases is essential.
 Choose an attorney based on their expertise and understanding of your case.

 • Can the father’s financial situation affect custody decisions?

-Yes, financial stability is a factor, but the court also considers the overall ability to provide a safe and supportive environment for the child, which includes emotional and physical well-being.
+Yes, financial stability is a factor, but the court also considers the ability to provide a safe and supportive environment for the child, including emotional and physical well-being.

 • What if the child prefers to live with me?

-A child’s preference may be considered depending on their age and maturity, but it won’t be the sole factor in custody decisions.
+A child’s preference may be considered depending on the child’s age and maturity, but it won’t be the sole factor in custody decisions.

 Prepare Yourself with the Right Support: